 How Edward Jones invests your money

-Clients initially fill out a questionnaire with information about their goals, time horizon and risk tolerance.
+Clients initially fill out a profile with information about their goals, time horizon and risk tolerance.
 Based on their answers, the firm will recommend a specific Account Portfolio Objective, such as all-equity focus with the highest growth potential, or an income focus with little growth potential.
 Clients also can choose an alternative objective if that’s available.

 Fees Edward Jones charges for its services

 For its Guided and Advisory accounts, Edward Jones charges an asset-based fee based on how much you have invested with the firm and the services provided.
 The flat fee is based on a tiered schedule, ranging from 1.35% for your first $250,000 invested down to 1% or less for $1.5 million or more invested.
-(See chart below for specific rates.)

 |Next $1.5 million||1%|